Model-free Rank Aggregation in the Presence of Rater Heterogeneity: A Maximum Score Approach: Numerical Experiments

-It is not difficult to see that the first two scenarios satisfy WST but not SST due to the randomness in generating the pairwise comparison probabilities.
-Specifically, in the second scenario, the comparison probabilities tend to be closer to 0.5 when the difference between the ranks of the players is bigger (i.e., when they are not in the same group), which violates the SST assumption more severely.
-In the third scenario, the comparison probabilities follow a BT model, in which case SST holds.
+It is not difficult to see that all three scenarios satisfy the pairwise version of the EWST assumption.
+In the first two scenarios, for every observed pair \(C_k=\{i,j\}\) with \(i<j\), the rater-specific comparison probability satisfies \(p_{jik}>1/2\), and hence item \(j\) is more likely to be ranked above item \(i\) by rater \(k\).
+However, these two scenarios do not satisfy SST in general.
+In the first scenario, this is due to the randomness and heterogeneity in generating the rater-specific pairwise comparison probabilities.
+In the second scenario, the violation is more systematic: comparison probabilities tend to be closer to \(1/2\) when the rank difference between two items is larger, i.e., when they are not in the same group, which is opposite to the monotonicity required by SST.
+In contrast, the third scenario follows a BT model.
+The comparison probability \(p_{jik}\) is monotone increasing in \(x_{(j)}-x_{(i)}\).
+Therefore, the third scenario satisfies SST and reduces to the standard homogeneous BT model.

+We compare the proposed MASTER with competitors designed for pairwise comparison data including the maximum likelihood estimator based on the BT model in \cite{han2020asymptotic}, the Borda counting algorithm proposed in \cite{shah2018simple}, and universal singular value thresholding (USVT) \cite{chatterjee2015matrix}.
+For the USVT method, we apply the algorithm in \cite{chatterjee2015matrix} to the standardized skew-symmetric matrix $\XX = (x_{ij})_{n\times n}$ with to estimate the pairwise comparison probabilities, and then rank the players by the row sums of the estimated pairwise comparison probability matrix.

-By combining the choices of sample size with the three scenarios for comparison probabilities, we obtain nine simulation settings.
+By combining the choices of item size with the three scenarios for comparison probabilities, we obtain nine simulation settings.
 For each setting, we generate 100 independent datasets.
 For each dataset, the methods mentioned previously are applied.
-For the MASTER, we run Algorithm~\ref{algo} with searching size $K =3$.
-The accuracy of the aggregated ranking is measured by the standard Kendall's tau ranking error, which is calculated as the proportion of discordant pairs, i.e., $\tau(\hat\pi,\pi^*) / (2n(n-1))$.
-The results are summarized in Table~\ref{tab:error}.
+For the MASTER, we run Algorithm~\ref{algo} with search size $K =3$.
+The accuracy of the aggregated ranking is measured by the standard Kendall's tau ranking error, which is calculated as the proportion of discordant pairs, i.e., $2\tau(\hat\pi,\pi^*) / (n(n-1))$.
+The results are summarized in Table~\ref{tab:pairwise_errors}.